proteneer/terran/README.md

 <h2>Requirements</h2>

 Terran has no dependencies on external libraries.

--CMake and a compatible C++ compiler.
+CMake is needed to prepare the respective build environments for Windows, Linux, and OS X.

 <h2> Misc </h2>